 What is the best natural remedy for sunburn?
 Final thoughts

-Best is to avoid sunburns when you can!
+The best is to avoid sunburns when you can!
 After a long winter, we are always so happy to run free on the beach that we often forget that our bodies are not ready for this sudden rush of UV rays.
-In order to avoid sunburns, remember:
+To avoid sunburns, remember:

 - Avoid direct exposure as much as you can, especially on the beach.
 Take an umbrella, a hat, sunglasses…

-- Apply sunscreen very regularly.
+- Apply the sunscreen very regularly.
 Choose a superior index (50+)

 - Reduce direct exposure to the strict minimum (especially for the first time)

 - Be very careful of the wind and clouds.
 Those traitors do not prevent UV rays from reaching your skin even if it doesn’t feel like you’re getting sunburned!